mchrisman/zero-kerf-laser-jigsaw/index.md

 This method uses a Measurement and Alignment (MAP) sled, the goal being "naked-eye perfect" cut alignment.

+<p class="warning" style="background-color:#ffffcc; padding:1em">Any comments or questions may be posted [in the Glowforge forum](https://community.glowforge.com/t/kerf-adjusted-jigsaw-puzzles-tutorial/121437).</p>

 <p class="warning" style="background-color:#ffffcc; padding:1em">
 <b>Fair warning:</b> I'm happy with the alignment technique.
 But masking/de-masking inkjet photo paper is tricky; in spite of having practice, I usually have a few damaged pieces that need to be recut.
 Patience is required.</p>

 ## 90-second video overview